jeipab/fslr-transformer-vs-iv3gru/training/TRAINING_GUIDE.md

 - Enable `--amp` for GPU training
 - Use `--compile-model` (PyTorch 2.0+)
-- Enable `--auto-workers` for optimal DataLoader
+- Enable `--auto-workers` for DataLoader (up to 8 workers)
+- Enable `--auto-batch-size` for batch sizing
+- Enable `--enable-parallel` for multi-GPU setups
 - Increase `--batch-size` if memory allows

 **Data Loading Issues**: